-The course consists of 8 modules at A level, starting with biological molecules where students explore the biochemistry of living things and understand the fundamental chemical components of life.
-Then students develop knowledge and understanding of the different types of cells and how these cells have been studied over time to understand the complexities of their functions.
-Exchange and transport is where students spend time understanding larger physiological processes, and then students learn through dissections and explore how processes such as circulation and gas exchange differ in different classes of organisms.
+The course consists of six modules at A level, starting with biological molecules, where students explore the biochemistry of living things and understand the fundamental chemical components of life.
+Then, students develop knowledge and understanding of the different types of cells and how these cells have been studied over time to understand the complexities of their functions.
+Exchange and transport is where students spend time understanding larger physiological processes.
+Then, students learn through dissections and explore how circulation and gas exchange processes differ in different classes of organisms.

-In year two, students get to further explore the biochemical processes of respiration and photosynthesis, linking these to the idea of energy flows in organisms and through the environment.
+In year two, students explore the biochemical processes of respiration and photosynthesis, linking these to the idea of energy flows in organisms and through the environment.
 They develop a deeper understanding of evolution and how this links to genetics and inheritance.
-The final module allows students to explore the developments in DNA technology and how these developments can help us to understand and treat illnesses such as cancer or genetic diseases.
+The final module allows students to explore the developments in DNA technology and how these developments can help us understand and treat illnesses such as cancer or genetic diseases.